act-rules/act-rules.github.io/_rules/document-has-main-landmark-b40fd1.md

 ---
 id: b40fd1
-name: Document has a main landmark
+name: HTML page has a main landmark
 rule_type: atomic
 description: |
-  This rule checks that the document has an element with a semantic role of `main`
+  This rule checks that each page has an element with a semantic role of `main`
 accessibility_requirements:
 input_aspects:
   - DOM Tree